Shift Schedule Topic #7 – Fly-in, Fly-out Operations

 - Fewer trips mean that the workers on-site must stay put longer.
 This can reduce transport costs but may result in lower morale and higher attrition.

 - While on-site, employees will be working several days in a row.
 Shift length, type of work to be performed and the ability to recover between work periods must all be considered.

 - Most employees prefer to work as many hours as they can while on-site.
 In general, the more hours they work, the longer the break will be when they return to civilization.

 - Working several days in a row is a certainty.
-An 8-hour schedule would provide 56 hours of work a week and require that three crews be on site at all times.
-A 12-hour schedule would provide 84 hours of work a week and only require two crews be on site at all times.
+An 8-hour schedule would provide 56 hours of work a week and require that three crews be on-site at all times.
+A 12-hour schedule would provide 84 hours of work a week and only require two crews to be on-site at all times.